rishabh1128/InfoTrek-TPS/README.md

 13. MAJOR BUG - Aim state does not get triggered after exiting from car ---- FIXED

-14. Add a display for character controls on main menu -- IMP (DO INSTEAD OF THE SEPARATE TEXT BOXES)
+14. Add a display for character controls on main menu -- IMP (DO INSTEAD OF THE SEPARATE TEXT BOXES) --- DONE